bestfocus/cal_xgb_proba/README.md

 # Contents

-Generate input data randomly
+Generate input data including features and labels randomly

-Use xgboost to generate results
+Use xgboost to train the inputs and generate results

 check the output probability by calculating it independently